Terrastories/explore-terrastories/README.md

 ## Connecting Explore to the Terrastories API

-To use this application, you will need to have a [Terrastories](https://github.com/terrastories/terrastories) server up and running, and ensure that your Explore Terrastories site has permission to make requests to the Terrastories API by adding your Explore Terrastories host to the `CORS_ORIGINS` variable in the Terrastories `.env` file.
+To use this application, you will need to have a [Terrastories](https://github.com/terrastories/terrastories) server up and running, and defined as the API source in the `REACT_APP_API_BASE` variable in this application's `.env` file.
+You will also need to ensure that your Explore Terrastories site has permission to make requests to the Terrastories API by adding your Explore Terrastories host to the `CORS_ORIGINS` variable in the Terrastories server `.env` file.
 ## Available Scripts

 In the project directory, you can run: